damianperera/deno-starter/README.md

 ```

 ## Correlation ID
-A Correlation ID is generated
+A [Correlation ID](https://blog.rapid7.com/2016/12/23/the-value-of-correlation-ids/) is generated for every request and injected into the request headers using the value of `CORRELATION_ID_HEADER` in `src/constants.ts`